serailaction/serailaction.github.io/_posts/2016-04-01-meeting-with-lser.md

 At last we finally got an agreeable date to meet with the MD of Southeastern.
 I attended this meeting with my Dartford Rail Travellers' hat on.

-This post covers my personal views of how the meeting went
+This post covers my personal views of how the meeting went...

+SPLIT_HERE

 ## Resetting the relationship